We assess BMW’s millennial MINI remaster.

-‘(What’s the Story) Morning Glory…?’
+(What’s the Story) Morning Glory…?

-At sane cornering velocities, ‘roll-with-it’-MINI remains pleasantly neutral, the meaty steering linear and sharp-witted, if lacking any real feedback.
-The wheel rim is far too thick, which doesn’t help.
-Only rank stupidity will unsettle the car mid-corner – lifting off can bring the tail out, but is easily corrected.
+At sane cornering velocities, roll with it-MINI remains pleasantly neutral, the meaty (electrically assisted) steering linear and sharp-witted, if lacking any meaningful feedback.
+At speed, the steering, beefy Getrag gearshift and firm damping work in concert with the driver, encouraging spirited driving.
+Only rank stupidity will unsettle the car mid-corner – lifting off can nudge the tail out, but is easily and swiftly corrected.
 The Cooper feels planted, faithful and predictable – a car to take out and drive the union jack pants off.
-Yet, while its handling is beyond reproach, something indefinable is lacking – call it a certain finesse.
+Yet, while its B-road handling is beyond reproach, it does lack a certain finesse.

-Most controls are well placed and easily learned, but come with a dash of counter-productive whimsy.
-The centrally mounted instruments for example are a retro-inspired nod to the original, but force the driver’s eyes off the road.
-Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel.
+Controls are generally well placed and easily learned, but come with a dash of counter-intuitive whimsy.
+The centrally mounted instruments for example (rev-counter aside) are a retro-inspired nod to the original car, but force the driver’s eyes off the road.
+Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel, even with practice.
 Fortunately, they don’t control anything of note.

 Two column mounted stalks control wipers, indicators, headlamp flash/dip and despite their somewhat Flash Gordon appearance, work well.
 The dipped headlights however are staggeringly poor.
 Standard-fit spotlamps (themselves no paragon) are essential additions for confident night driving.